Zal Cleminson: 1990s

-SAHB official reformed in 1993, with Zero Zero vocalist Stevie Doherty where they enjoyed relative success touring in the UK and Europe, performing at various festivals such as the Tarlair Music Festival as well as recording a live album titled Live in Glasgow 93 which was recorded in Minstrels.
-This line up of SAHB disbanded shortly after this and Cleminson decided to take time out.
+SAHB official reformed in 1993, with Zero Zero vocalist Stevie Doherty.
+They enjoyed relative success touring in the UK and Europe, performing at various festivals such as the Tarlair Music Festival, as well as recording a live album titled Live in Glasgow 93 which was recorded in Minstrels.
+This line up of SAHB disbanded shortly after this and Cleminson decided to take some time out.

 SAHB reborn

 In 2002, SAHB reformed briefly with ex-Nazareth guitarist Billy Rankin on vocals for a tribute concert held to Frankie Miller at the Barrowlands, Glasgow which demonstrated that there was still an audience and a diehard following for SAHB and their music.
 They also performed at the King Tuts venue in Glasgow where a popular bootleg of the gig was recorded but again disbanded shortly after before reuniting two years later.

 SAHB in the 21st century

 In 2004, SAHB reunited for the last time.
 They returned to their 1970s style, but with a heavier and grungier approach which included Cleminson bringing back the iconic make-up.
 This time it was a different look, more Brandon Lee's Crow with black sunglasses.
 The band needed someone who was not just a rock vocalist, but someone who could perform in the same way Harvey did so they auditioned Max Maxwell who was mostly known as a dancer on Top Of The Pops, but also had a reputation in and around Glasgow with bands such as Edith & The Ladies and The.
 They toured and released a live album Zalvation: Live In The 21st Century in 2005.
 The tour was initially a farewell but due to its popularity, they continued, with tours and festivals between 2004 and 2008 including Sweden Rock Festival, Wickerman Festival, USC Festival, and a mini-tour of Australia in 2007.

 In 2006, he appeared in his début acting role as Wilson in the western film A Shot in the West, for which he wrote the theme music.